-Prior to baking out each piece of hardware, a chamber bakeout and certification will be performed with ground support equipment installed, in accordance with the THEMIS subsystems Bakeout Plan.
+Prior to baking out hardware, a chamber bakeout and certification will be performed with ground support equipment installed, in accordance with the THEMIS subsystems Bakeout Plan.
 The chamber is certified when the QCM, registers a change of less than or equal to the rate indicated in the bake-out plan for five consecutive hours.
-Following chamber certification, a cold-finger will be turned on for eight hours.